jakob-bren/my-full-template/README.md

 A Contact page which collates all the contact information and methods into one single page.

 The design of each page has been kept clean and ordered in a way that is logical and "flows" well.
-The goal of the site is to make learning about the subject matter an enjoyable and accessible thing - many local history websites are plagued by design that is either bad or is not "responsive" i.e doesn't take well to being shown on a mobile device.
+The goal of the site is to make learning about the subject matter an enjoyable and accessible thing - many local history websites are plagued by design that is either bad (poorly contrasting colours, e.g black text on an olive-green coloured background; which is one such example I have found in the past) or is not "responsive" i.e doesn't take well to being shown on a mobile device and causes you to zoom out to a level where the text is uncomfortable on the eyes to read, or where you have to pan/scroll from side to side to view full lines - this is not conducive to popularizing history nor is it accessible to elderly folks & folks with limited vision.

 ## Technical Features

 Flexbox styling and media queries; complete continuity and preservation of features from Desktop to mobile, responsive design from 1920x1080 down to 1152x864 in full desktop mode and support for practically any mobile device.

 Dynamic and lively interactable buttons/fields - all major user input features have dynamic elements on Desktop which make it obvious when you have hovered over them and obvious when you have clicked into them - e.g the styling of the navbar buttons changes when you mouse over them, and a little border line is applied to the bottom of the navbar button which corresponds to the page the user is currently on.

 A particular little favourite of mine is the cha/ni map at the bottom of the History page and how it sits beside the text in desktop mode but above it in mobile mode - this is admittedly quite simple and is similar to the operation of the flexboxes on the contact and homepages, but it pleases me.

 Another minor feature is that the end of the page title turns to ellipsis when the page is resized horizontally and the navbar buttons collide with it.

+I am also fond of how the Contact page is in a 1-2-1 format on desktop but switches to 1-1-1-1 in mobile.

 Hamburger menu in mobile mode; I believe that in mobile mode it is essential to save space and every industry-standard mobile website uses a hamburger menu - so I sought to find a way to include it in this project.
 I managed to implement it in a clean way using the Checkbox Hack method which allows for dynamic CSS changes at the click of a button without involving Javascript: https://css-tricks.com/the-checkbox-hack/